dev-null-and-the-kernel-panics/bio/README.md

 Although in their day jobs, they use the latest tech, they only play songs from before the Unix Epoch on the 1 of January 1970.

-Thier sound is that of 70's garage punk, mixed with disco, soul and Motown.
+Thier sound is that of 70's garage punk, mixed with soul and Motown.